Blackfell/blackfell.github.io/_posts/2019-07-02-Password-Fu-Level-1.md

 # Examples

-That's all well and good, but what should you actually do?
+So we have some advice, which is all well and good, but what should you actually do?
 Well in the interest of being hard-to-guess, I'm going to encourage you to pick your own passphrase system; it may help, however, to look at some available systems, which you could use, modify or ignore at your leisure.

 ## Three Words